-Write out and present your return, refund and cancellation policies on your receipts or any other agreements made at the point of sale.
+Write out and present your return, refund, and cancellation policies on your receipts or any other agreements made at the point of sale.
 Presenting a no returns/refunds/cancellation sign at the point of sale is not sufficient to verify your business’s policies.
 Usually, you’re more likely to win a dispute if you can show that the customer signed a receipt or invoice in which these policies are clearly explained.
 Learn more about customising your receipts and invoices.

 Make the Name on Your Customer’s Bank Statements Recognisable

-Make sure your business name on your customer’s bank statements to ensure your business name reflects the type of goods or service you provide.
-If you don’t have a business name, include your service followed by the name of the city where you provide your service (eg. Taxi - Melbourne).
+Clarify your business name on your customer’s bank statements to ensure your business name reflects the type of goods or service you provide.
+If you don’t have a business name, include your service followed by the name of the city where you provide your service (eg. Florist - Melbourne, VIC).
 Do not use your personal name as your business name.
 Your customer may not recognise this name when it appears on their statement.